Processual archaeology: Further theoretical development

 In 1973, the processualist David Clarke of Cambridge University would publish an academic paper in Antiquity claiming that as a discipline, archaeology had moved from its original "noble innocence" through to "self-consciousness" and then onto "critical self-consciousness", a symptom of which was the development of the New Archaeology.
-As a result, he argued, archaeology had suffered a "loss of innocence" as archaeologists became sceptical of the work of their forebears.
+As a result, he argued, archaeology had suffered a "loss of innocence" as archaeologists became skeptical of the work of their predecessors.
 Clarke's paper would later be described as "one of the seminal statements of the New Archaeology, by one of its leading proponents" in Britain, if not elsewhere, by the archaeologists Caroline Malone and Simon Stoddart.

 Processualism's development transformed archaeology, and is sometimes called the "New Archaeology."
 With few notable exceptions such as Boston University, universities in America classify archaeology as a sub-discipline of anthropology, while in Europe it is thought to be a subject more like historical studies.
-It is important to analyze which sciences are close kin because such analysis highlights the questions of what archaeology ought to study and in what ways.
+It is important to analyze which sciences are related because such analysis highlights the questions of what archaeology ought to study and in what ways.
 Like the other social scientists, the New Archaeologists or processualists wanted to utilize scientific methodology in their work.
-Archaeology, and in particular archaeology of the historical period, has sometimes been allied more with humanities disciplines such as Classics.
+Archaeology, and in particular archaeology of the historical period, has sometimes been allied more with humanities disciplines, such as Classics.
 The question of where to put archaeology as a discipline, and its concomitant issues of what archaeology ought to study and which methods it ought to use, likely played no small part in the emergence of post-processualism in Europe.

 Legacy

-In his 2010 book on archaeological theory, Matthew Johnson- then of the University of Southampton, now at Northwestern University- argued that despite the intervening 40 years since its development, the "intellectual questions" first posed by processualism remained "absolutely central" to archaeology.
+In his 2010 book on archaeological theory Matthew Johnson, then of the University of Southampton, now at Northwestern University, argued that despite the 40 years since its development, the "intellectual questions" first posed by processualism remained "absolutely central" to archaeology.

 Criticism

-Processual archaeologist David L. Clarke suggested that the New Archaeology would face particular opposition from amateurs, historical archaeologists and practical excavators but argued that such individuals would still benefit from the theory's adoption.
+Processual archaeologist David L. Clarke suggested that the New Archaeology would face particular opposition from amateurs, historical archaeologists, and practical excavators but argued that such individuals would still benefit from the theory's adoption.

 Processualism began to be critiqued soon after it emerged, initiating a theoretical movement that would come to be called post-processualism.
-Post-processualist critics consider the main weaknesses of processual archaeology:
+Post-processualist critics consider the main weaknesses of processual archaeology to be: